 For however long you’ve been working in the United States, you’ve been giving part of your paycheck to Social Security.
 When you retire, you can finally get some of that money back in the form of social security payments.
 How much you get paid from social security depends on how much you made during your life and what age you are when you retire.

 If you’re planning to rely heavily on Social Security in retirement, you should know your full retirement age.
-You can click here to see when you’re eligible for full social security payments.
+Find out when you’re eligible for full social security payments

 If you choose to retire at age 62 and you have not yet reached your full retirement age, you will not receive your full social security payments each month.
 However, if you choose to delay your retirement by a few years, you can actually receive a larger social security check each month than you would have if you’d retired at your full retirement age.

 When it comes to financial planning for retirement, you should start as early in life as possible.
 However, it’s never too late to start looking at your options for retirement income.
 If you do a little bit of income planning today, you can rest easy in the future knowing that you’ve already taken care of your retirement income streams.

 Why is it important to start saving for retirement early on in life?
 It’s important because of compound interest.
 As your money grows in a retirement account, the previous year’s gains of the previous year can grow on top of the money you initially put in the account.
 The more years you have between your initial savings deposit and your retirement date, the more compound interest will impact your account.

 Start Income Planning Today and Enjoy Your Retirement

 The more you plan for retirement today, the easier it will be to relax when the day comes that you finally do retire.
 People who do a lot of income planning before retirement can also retire earlier than people who don’t.

 Instead of having to work longer and save more for retirement, people who are smart about income planning can stop working once they reach retirement age.
 If you’re interested in learning more about income planning and retirement, get in touch with our retirement planning experts.